ribbitfix/requirements-extractor/README.md

 Also: write a test involving a fake yaml file that doesn't include requirements - make sure the reqextractor can handle this situation.

 Also: rewrite the function to output the "expected_json_dict" in the test.
 BUT FIRST, write the test to check for the things that aren't there yet: name and version.
-Check whether the value of 'data' is of type dict; check for the number of keys, etc.
+Check whether the value of 'data' is of type dict; check for the number of keys, etc."

 ### 8/11
 TO DO: learn about the following python libraries: